LarsMichelsen/pmatic/doc/install.rst

 I developed and tested pmatic on a Debian 8 system with Python 2.7.9, but pmatic should work on other platforms meeting the pmatic requirements.
+It is also tested with all current Python 3 versions.

 Please let me know or send me a pull request on GitHub if there are compatibility issues on a platform you would expect pmatic to work.